umd-isl-research/PSR-GAT/README.md

 This is the code released for the paper
 # Perssonalized Session-Based Recommendation Using Graph Attention Networks
 accepted by _The annual International Joint Conference on Neural Networks_ IJCNN2021.
 The proposed PSR-GAT model is an attentional Graph Nerual Network on the GAT basis.
-Their architecuture are similar, with several improvements being introduced.
+Their architecuture are comparable, with several improvements being introduced.
 Interested readers may find the description of differences in Section IV-E of the paper.

 Our paper get some inspirations from GAT and FGNN, many thanks to the authors.
+In the reviewing process, a couple of reviewers questioned that the proposed PSR-GAT is an extention or just inherited verything from another piece of work SR-GNN, becuase of the using of attention mechanism, linear transformation layer etc, and thus doubt the novelty.
+Well, upon carefully studying SR-GNN, one may notice that although the word "attention" appears in both papers, it refers to utterly different things and functions at different learning stage.
+The work underpins our study is [GAT](https://arxiv.org/abs/1710.10903) accepted by ICLR2018 and [FGNN](https://dl.acm.org/doi/10.1145/3357384.3358010), while the work underpins SR-GNN is [Gate-GNN](https://arxiv.org/abs/1511.05493) accepted by ICLR2016.
+Even the fundermental theories are different.
+Interested readers can refer to the links provides above.

 ## Datasets
 - _SYNC Screen_ is not released to public because we have confidential protocal with the data contributors.